-A range of professional learning opportunities are available to support teachers in meeting the needs of EAL/D, newly arrived and refugee students.
+A range of professional learning opportunities are available to support teachers in meeting the needs of EAL/D including newly arrived and refugee students.

-These professional learning networks (formerly ESLINs), organised by EAL/D leaders, EAL mentors or EALD teachers once a term or semester, build professional links across schools and share teaching ideas and resources.
-Two courses are available:
+The meetings are locally held across NSW once a term or semester to build professional links across schools and share teaching ideas and resources.

 Saturday seminars for experienced and qualified EAL/D teachers who have been teaching in an EAL/D position in a primary, secondary or intensive English program.